West Pennant Hills Cherrybrook Cricket Club

 - U14s Tamworth JCU Carnivals

-- The 2019/20 season Information / Registration Day will be held on held on Sunday 28th July 2019 at Oakhill Drive Public School.
+- The 2019/20 season Information / Registration Day was held on Sunday 28th July 2019 at Oakhill Drive Public School.

-- U8s to U11s play morning, mid-day or occasional afternoon games
+- Master Blasters (U8s) to U11s play morning, mid-day or occasional afternoon games

 - U12’s to U16’s play Saturday mornings between 8.30am to around 12.00 noon